quixio/quix-docs/docs/platform/tutorials/matlab/matlab-and-simulink.md

 	![deployment details](./images/matlab_deployment_details.png){width=600}

- 6. Next, click on `Data explorer` on the left navigation panel, select `Live data` from the top menu, and select the output topic of the MATLAB transformation (for example, `matlab-output`), the stream, and the parameters as shown in the figure below to view the live transformation:
+ 6. Next, click on `Data explorer` on the left-hand navigation, select `Live data` from the top menu, and select the output topic of the MATLAB transformation (for example, `matlab-output`), the stream, and the parameters as shown in the figure below to view the live transformation:

 	![data explorer](./images/matlab_data_explorer.png){width=600}